awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights_Counters.md

 ### Native counters for RDS for Microsoft SQL Server<a name="USER_PerfInsights_Counters.SQLServer.Native"></a>

+Native metrics are defined by the database engine and not by Amazon RDS\.
 You can find definitions for these native metrics in [Use SQL Server Objects](https://docs.microsoft.com/en-us/sql/relational-databases/performance-monitor/use-sql-server-objects?view=sql-server-2017) in the Microsoft SQL Server documentation\.

 | Counter | Type | Unit | Metric |